dandroos/fuertecode/content/services.md

         applicable) so you can see exactly what you are paying for.
 I charge a fair rate for my services and I check my competitors prices regularly to ensure I am offering you the best price.
+  - faq:
+      question: How does payment work?
+      answer: Similar to the process of many developers, I request half the total costs for the project before commencing work and the remainder upon completion (and of course, your satisfaction!).
+  - faq:
+      question: Am I protected?
+      answer: Of course!
+We sign a contract for our mutual protection.
+Don't worry though, it is not a complicated contract and the basic gist is that you are legally fully protected from any 'shenanigans'....and so am I!
+  - faq:
+      question: Can you explain things to me without using jargon?
+      answer: Yes.
+I don't expect everyone to know the ins and outs of development.
+That's why it is a specialist area and why you should hire a specialist to carry out the work!
+Some of the concepts of developing applications are abstract and so I like to explain the processes using analogies (usually restaurant analogies!).
+That said, if you'd rather not know how it works, I completely understand and respect that too!
+  - faq:
+      question: Are you contactable by phone?
+      answer: I am, but please bear in mind that I may not be able to answer your call immediately.
+The reason being that writing code requires focus so I put my phone on silent when I am working.
+If you leave a message, I will call you back as soon as I see it.
+I check my phone intermittently through the day and I have a number you can call in case of emergencies.
+  - faq:
+      question: How often will I receive progress updates?
+      answer: At the end of every working day, I will send you a progress report so that you can stay up-to-date on where I am with your project.
 services_cta_heading: Want to know more?
 services_cta_text: Get in touch
 services_cta_link: /contact